 The VI Chip segment consists of our subsidiary, VI Chip Corporation, which designs, develops, manufactures, and markets many of our advanced power component products.
 The VI Chip segment also includes the VI Chip business conducted in Japan through VJCL.
-VI Chip generally targets large, high volume customers concentrated in the datacenter and supercomputer segments of the computing market, although we also target applications in aerospace and aviation, autonomous driving, defense electronics, electric and hybrid vehicles, instrumentation and test equipment, and networking equipment.
+VI Chip generally targets large, high volume customers concentrated in the datacenter and supercomputer segments of the computing market, although we also target applications in aerospace and aviation, autonomous driving, defense electronics, electric and hybrid vehicles, instrumentation and test equipment, networking equipment, and solid state lighting.

-The Picor segment consists of our subsidiary, Picor Corporation, which designs, develops, and markets integrated circuits for use in a variety of power management and power system applications.
-Picor discontinued the production and sale of solid-state power management devices during 2017.
-Picor is a "fabless manufacturer," as its products are manufactured, assembled, packaged, and tested by third parties in Asia and the United States.
-Picor develops integrated circuits for use in our BBU and VI Chip modules, to be sold as complements to our BBU and VI Chip products, or for sale to third parties for separate (i.e., stand-alone) applications, and are often integrated with VI Chip products to represent a customer solution, particularly in the datacenter and supercomputer segments of the computing market.
+The Picor segment consists of the operations of our former subsidiary, Picor Corporation, which was merged into Vicor in May 2018 (see Note 13 to the Condensed Consolidated Financial Statements).
+The Picor segment designs, develops, and markets integrated circuits for use in a variety of power management and power system applications.
+The Picor segment is a "fabless manufacturer," as its products are manufactured, assembled, packaged, and tested by third parties in Asia and the United States.
+The Picor segment develops integrated circuits for use in our BBU and VI Chip modules, to be sold as complements to our BBU and VI Chip products, or for sale to third parties for segment (i.e., stand-alone) applications, and are often integrated with VI Chip products to enable a customer solution, particularly in the datacenter and supercomputer segments of the computing market.
+While Picor Corporation's subsidiary status and corporate form ceased to exist upon the closing of the merger, the operations previously legally merged into Picor Corporation, which are now conducted by Vicor, continue to be managed and remain categorized as a segment for financial reporting purposes.

-Our improved operating results for the first quarter of 2018 were driven by an increase in net revenues, a consequence of sequential quarterly increases in bookings and order backlog, as well as improved gross margins resulting from higher production volumes, favorable product mix, and improved pricing.
-Customer interest in our expanding portfolio of recently-introduced advanced products continues to increase, reflecting market uptake of our new products, notably our 48 volt to point-of-load solutions for datacenters and supercomputers.
-New orders for our "Power-on-PackageTM" solution, consisting of a Modular Current MultiplierTM unit ("MCD") and two Modular Current MultiplierTM units ("MCM"), both based on the SM-Chip platform, were robust during the first quarter of 2018.
+Our improved consolidated operating results for the second quarter of 2018 were driven by an increase in net revenues, a consequence of sequential quarterly increases in bookings and order backlog, as well as improved gross margins resulting from higher production volumes, favorable product mix, and improved pricing.
+The sequential increase in quarterly revenue for the period was primarily a result of double-digit percentage increases in the value of shipments of certain legacy and advanced product lines, as well as the start of production shipments of our "Power-on-PackageTM" solution.